thc2cat/go-policyd/README.md

 smtpd_client_event_limit_exceptions=127.0.0.1 <hosts> ...
 ```

-## Please clone, star, comment, fork, and adapt to your needs
+### Please clone, star, comment, fork, adapt to your needs, and let me know what we can improve